emcuttsy/monoglot-anxiety/content/blog/lazy-self-study-italian-experiment.md

 ---
-title: "The Lazy Italian Self-Study Experiment: Month 0"
+title: "The Lazy Italian Self-Study Experiment: Month 1"
-description: "My goals and strategy for my first month of teaching myself Italian without lots of time"
+description: "Or: putting German on hold was harder than I thought it would be"
 author: ""
 draft: false
-date: 2021-09-01T22:10:26-04:00
+date: 2021-10-02T20:00:26-04:00
 tags:
   - how to learn a language
   - language learning